LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/hello-world/README.md

 You can now look at your directory on the upper left side of the CS50 IDE and  click the dropdown arrow next to the folders `module1`, `exercises` and then `hello`, to see the new file you just created.
 You can double click the `hello.c` file to start writing your program!
 (You will see a new tab with the name hello.c above the terminal window.
 This is where you will write your program)

 ### Start Writing the Program

+First, checkout this quick <a href="https://youtu.be/HkQD6aw7oDc?t=101" target="_blank">video</a>, where Zamyla explains the steps as she writes the program.

 Proceed to write your first program by typing precisely these lines into the file:
 ```c
 #include <stdio.h>